Smoke Bomb Safety Guide: How to Use Them Safely

 Venue Permission

 If you are shooting at a rented estate, barn, or event space, get explicit written permission before the session.
 Some venues prohibit smoke devices entirely due to insurance terms or proximity to flammable structures.
 A quick email to the venue coordinator takes two minutes and prevents an incident on the day.
+Wedding shooters especially should clear it early — see our wedding smoke bomb guide for venue-friendly approaches.

 Public Parks